Grad Student Groups

 The Department of Philosophy has a robust graduate program with a range of extra-curricular engagements available for students.
-Currently, graduate students frequently participate in the Pluralistic Philosophy Workshop.
+Currently, graduate students frequently participate in the below workshops and organizations.

 The Pluralistic Philosophy Workshop